Table of Contents

 They are a sporting breed and known for their boundless energy.
-If you’re looking for a well-rounded, good natured, purebred canine, look no further.
+If you’re looking for a well-rounded, good-natured, purebred canine, look no further.

-Remember: Labs have the energy to spare and like children, they need an outlet for that energy.
+Remember: Labs have the energy to spare, and like children, they need an outlet for that energy.

 As a companion on walks or runs, they excel at keeping up.
-They can become bored and develop bad habits if they do not have the opportunity to be active.
+On the other hand, they become bored and develop bad habits if they don't have the opportunity to be active.

 Size of Labrador Retrievers

 Labs are medium-sized dogs and range from 21-inches to 24-inches tall, measuring at their shoulder.
 They average between 55-80lbs.

 Lifespan of Labs

 When choosing to add a Labrador retriever to your home, you’re making a long-term commitment.
 Most Labs will live to be between 10-14 years old.

 Physical Characteristics of Labs

 With the denseness of the fur, they are quick to dry after a dip in the creek or another body of water.

 Gazing into the eyes of a Labrador can be described as penetrating, loving, and intelligent.

 Once you gaze into a Labrador retriever’s eyes, you will know that they are a family dog.
-They have a strong instinct just to be part of the pack, that means family.
-Their love will shine through everything they do.
+They have a strong instinct just to be part of the pack, which means family.

 Labs can make you feel better when you are feeling sad.
-They will want to be included in any and all family outings.
-When just playing at the house, they will need to be surrounded by their family.
+They will want to be included in any family outings.

 Try throwing a stick in a lake or a big pond and watch them jump into the water to retrieve the stick.
-Labs typically love to play fetch and enjoy a great game of tug too.
+Labs typically love to play fetch and enjoy a great game of tug, too.

 Labs can be a bit too rambunctious for small children, but they'll be a great friend for older kids.